anaulin/realcoopstories/content/subscribe.md

 draft = false
 +++

-Add our [RSS feed]("/index.xml") to your favorite podcast app, or subscribe in one of the popular podcast players below:
+Add our [RSS feed]("/index.xml") to your favorite podcast app, or subscribe in one of the popular podcast players below.

 {{< partial "subscribe-buttons.html" >}}